 Source Code - Useful for certification.

+Keil RTX5 is publicly developed on GitHub.
 The source code is included in all MDK editions.
 Use it if your product requires certification.

 Keil RTX5 is a new implementation that natively supports the CMSIS-RTOS v2 API.
 Using a compatibility layer provides CMSIS-RTOS v1 API compliance.
 You can even intermix both API layers in the same project.